utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 ################################################

 # Darelle:  these variables should be set as environment variables not directly in the workflow.
-So we must add a step to configure these environment variables too
+So we must add a step to configure these environment variables too.
+The tag can remain as global variable but the AWS region, Frontend repo and backend repo should be removed.
+Please Let me know your thoughts on this.

 ```yaml
 env: